Travel Ideas & Inspiration

 How to visit the Kapuzinerkirche

-The Capuchin church is normally open during the day for visitors but may close when events are taking place.
+The Capuchin church is normally open during the day for visitors, but may close when events are taking place.

 Where is the Kapuzinerkirche?

-The Capuchin Church can be found in Vienna, Austria at Tegetthoffstraße 2 A-1010.
+The Capuchin Church can be found in Vienna, Austria, at Tegetthoffstraße 2, A-1010.

 25. The Third Man Museum: escape into film noir

 This niche museum celebrates “The Third Man” – an iconic film noir, offering insight into Vienna’s post-WWII era.
+If you plan to visit the museum, it's worth watching the movie beforehand.

 How to visit The Third Man Museum

-The Third Man Museum is only open to the general public on Saturday afternoons and tickets are required.
+The Third Man Museum is only open to the general public on Saturday afternoons, and tickets are required.

 Where is The Third Man Museum?

-Vienna, Austria at Pressgasse 25, 1040.
+Vienna, Austria, at Pressgasse 25, 1040.

 Vienna’s shopping scene has everything you need, from souvenir stores to stylish streets and unique finds.

-26. Burggasse: thrift and vintage shopping in Vienna
+26. Burggasse: Thrift and vintage shopping in Vienna

 From stationery and art books to locally-made goods, and even Vienna’s first vegan ice cream shop, this is a must-see neighborhood.